 To be able to apply for the Debt Arrangement Scheme, you must:

-- normally live or be based in Scotland
+- Generally, live or be based in Scotland

-If you are a couple and have at least one debt for which you are jointly and severally liable you may apply for a joint debt payment programme.
-Joint and several liability is explained in our guide Taking out a joint debt – what you need to know.
+If you are a couple and have at least one debt for which you’re jointly and severally liable you might apply for a joint debt payment programme.

 Get free advice first

 Your money adviser will also register your intention to apply for a Debt Payment Programme.

 This is known as in ‘intimation’ and gives you a six-week period where creditors can’t take any further action against you.